Do you Feel Worse on Thyroid Medication?

 But if you go up just a few paragraphs you will see why this is such a big problem.

-As I stated, T3 thyroid hormone is roughly 200 to 300x more biologically active than T4 and is the most powerful thyroid hormone!
+As I stated, the T3 thyroid hormone is roughly 200 to 300x more biologically active than T4 and is the most powerful thyroid hormone!

 Your doctor has basically replaced the most powerful thyroid hormone in your body with a much weaker version at a higher dose.